 Autumn Sullivan Corbett Fitzsimmons Jeffries Hart Burns Johnson Willard Dempsey Tunney Schmeling Sharkey Carnera Baer Braddock Louis Charles Walcott Marciano Patterson Johansson Liston Clay Frazier Foreman Brown, born in 2007 in Wolverhampton, England.
 Names #2-#26 are the surnames of 25 world heavyweight boxing champions, beginning with John L. Sullivan and ending with George Foreman.
-(Source: Me)
+(More on Autumn.)

-Aldaberontophoscophornia Bowen, born 6 June 1812 in Providence, Rhode Island.
-(Source: Me)
+Aldaberontophoscophornia Bowen, born June 6, 1812, in Providence, Rhode Island.
+(More on Alda.)

 Ann Bertha Cecilia Diana Emily Fanny Gertrude Hypatia Inez (Iug?)
-Jane Kate Louisa Maud Nora Orphelia Quince Rebecca Starkey Teresa Ulysis Venus Winifred Xenophen Yetty Zeus Pepper, born 19 December 1882 in West Derby, Liverpool, England.
-(Source: Me).
+Jane Kate Louisa Maud Nora Orphelia Quince Rebecca Starkey Teresa Ulysis Venus Winifred Xenophen Yetty Zeus Pepper, born December 19, 1882, in West Derby, Liverpool, England.
+(More on Ann).